funnyPhani/MMSFT/multilingual_rouge_scoring/README.md

 ## Overview

 ROUGE is the de facto evaluation metric used for text summarization.
 However, it was designed specifically for evaluating English texts.
-Due to the nature of the metric, scores are heavily dependent on text tokenization / stemming / unnecessary character removal, etc. This repo tries to address these issues by adding the following main features using an adaptation of [rouge-score: Google's rouge implementation](https://github.com/google-research/google-research/tree/master/rouge).
+Due to the nature of the metric, scores are heavily dependent on text tokenization / stemming / unnecessary character removal, etc. This repo tries to address these issues by adding the following main features using an adaptation of [rouge-score: Google's rouge implementation].

 * Enables multilingual ROUGE scoring by making use of popular word segmentation / stemming algorithms for various languages.
 * Removes only punctuation characters according to unicode data tables as part of text normalization.
 This enables basic rouge scoring even with the absence of a segmenter / stemmer for any language.